maya-a-iuga/Web-App-DevOps-Project/README.md

 ```
 This command is used to test connectivity and interact with the application.
 The AKS cluster can be accessed at http://127.0.0.1:5000 to test functionality.

-- **Application Distribution**
+**Application Distribution**

 I plan to distribute the application to other internal users within my organisation using Helm.
 This is a Kubernetes package manager that simplifies the deployment and management of Kubernetes applications.
+This involves bundling all resources such as pods, services, etc. into a single, versioned package (Helm Chart) making the process more reliable and time-efficient.

 <!-- Describe the steps and mechanisms you would use to make the application accessible to team members.
 Additionally, discuss how you would share the application with external users if the need arises.
 Highlight any considerations or additional steps required to provide external access securely. -->